F-Droid

-F-Droid is a free and open source app store and software repository for Android, serving a similar function to the Google Play Store.
+F-Droid is a free and open source (FOSS) app store and software repository for Android, serving a similar function to the Google Play Store.
 The main repository, hosted by the project, contains only free and open source apps.
-Applications can be browsed, downloaded, and installed from the F-Droid website or client app without the need to register an account.
+Applications can be browsed, downloaded, and installed from the F-Droid website or the client app without registering an account.
 "Anti-features" such as advertising, user tracking, or dependence on non-free software are flagged in app descriptions.

 The website also offers the source code of applications it hosts, as well as the software running the F-Droid server, allowing anyone to set up their own app repository.